 Golf Swing Error – Illustrated Guide

 A keen golfer suffering from the yips will lead a most miserable life for as long as he will remain afflicted by this most terrible of swing “diseases”.
 Indeed, he will no longer exert full control over his body movements and will instead be relegated to that of a passenger in a train headed towards disaster.
-And to add to the cruelty he will not know in advance when that train will roll off the track and destroy his round, leaving him in constant fear.
+And to add to the cruelty he will not know in advance when that train will roll off the tracks and destroy his round, leaving him in constant fear.

 Why Having the Yips is a Problem

-Suffering from the yips is fatal in a game of golf because it leads to catastrophic shots.
+Suffering from the yips can be fatal for a game of golf because it leads to catastrophic shots.
 It can strike anytime, regardless of the club being used.
-Indeed, whereas a lengthy distance on the green between the ball and the cup can lead to a 3-putt at worst in most situation, executing a putt with the yips can easily send the ball off the green for any of those 3 putts.
+Indeed, whereas a lengthy distance to the cup can lead to a 3-putt situation at worst, executing a putt with the yips can easily send the ball off the green for any of those 3 putts.